danmayer/danmayer.github.com/_posts/2021-11-23-availability.md

 An Example of a Microservice Architecture.

-*  Includes: a web front-end, API service, and common supporting services (DB and Redis Cache)</li>
+*  Includes: a web front-end, API service, and common supporting services (DB and Redis Cache)

 <div style="margin-left: -400px">
   {% include micro_service_requests.html %}